anupanandsingh/anupanand/Spock/content/publications.md

 +++
-title = "Preprints and publications" subtitle = "In reverse chronological order, authors listed alphabetically by last name"
+title = "Preprints and Publications" subtitle = "In reverse chronological order, authors listed alphabetically by last name"
 +++